Willie Clay ‘Shorty’ Oliver

 Born May 27, 1929 in Macon County, he was the son of the late Marlin and Mazie Gann Oliver.
 He was a lifelong carpenter and was a member of Cedar Creek Baptist Church.
 In 1952, Mr. Oliver, along with his sister, Edna Earl Edwards, and her husband, J. H., and his brother, Roy Oliver, with Ralph Sloan and others, were the original dancers of the Tennessee Travelers on the Grand Ole Opry.

-In addition to his parents, he was preceded in death by his wife of 66 years, Doris Tomlinson Oliver; two sisters, Ella Mae Scruggs, Evelle Baskerville; two brothers, James Lee Oliver, Roy Bennett Oliver; and an infant sister.
+In addition to his parents, he was preceded in death by his wife of 66 years, Doris Tomlinson Oliver; two sisters, Ella Mae Scruggs, Evelle Baskerville; two brothers, James Lee Oliver, Roy Bennett Oliver, Marlon Oliver Jr.; and an infant sister.

 He is survived by his two sons, Clayton E. Oliver, Eddie D. Oliver; two sisters, Idelle Loftis, Edna Earl Edwards; brother, Billy Oliver; and several nieces and nephews.